yaplas/smart-sidebar/README.md

 Smart Sidebar
 ==========================

-jquery plugin used to convert an element in a sidebar that follow the scroll in a smart way, even when sidebar is higher than viewport.
+jquery plugin used to convert an element in a sidebar that follow the scroll in the right way, even when sidebar is higher than viewport.